ark0015/pygwinc_clone/README.md

     ]
 ```

+The `style` attributes of the various `Noise` classes define plot
+style for the noise.

-This budget would then be loaded with the `gwinc.load_budget()`
+This budget can be loaded with the `gwinc.load_budget()` function, and
-function, and processed with the `Budget.run()` method:
+processed with the `Budget.run()` method:
 ```python
 Budget = load_budget('/path/to/MyBudget')
 budget = Budget(freq)
 traces = budget.run()
 ```

-Other than the necessary `frequency` Budget init argument, any
+Other than the necessary `freq` initialization argument that defines
-additional keyword arguments are assigned as class attributes to the
+the frequency array, any additional keyword arguments are assigned as
-budget object, and to all of it's constituent sub
+class attributes to the budget object, and to all of it's constituent
-noises/calibrations/budgets.
+sub noises/calibrations/budgets.

 Note that the `SuspensionThermal` Noise class above uses the
 `suspension_thermal` analytic noise calculation function, which takes
 a "suspension" Struct as input argument.
 In this case, this
 suspension Struct is extracted from the `self.ifo` Struct at
-`self.ifo.sus`.
+`self.ifo.Suspension`.

 If a budget module defined as a package includes an `ifo.yaml`
 [parameter file](#parameter-files) in the package directory, the